kevinboss/heartbeat/README.md

 ## What is it

-Is that repo dead, is the mantainer still responding to issues?
+Is that repo dead, is the maintainer still responding to issues?
 Can I safely use this dependency?

 Sometimes something hasn't been abandoned, it is just complete or doesn't need a lot of maintenance.
 How do you communicate to your users that you are still here?
 Hearbeats aim is to provide a way to signal that a maintainer is still here while not creating unnecessary features or just empy commits.